Merci-backend-developer/Merci-backend-developer/README.md

 - 👋 Hi, I’m @Dieu Merci IGABUKWISHAKA
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in AI and DATA Analysis
-- 🌱 I’m currently learning Backend development( PYTHON, DJANGO, MY SQL, NODE.JS)
+- 🌱 I’m currently learning Backend development( PYTHON, Power BI, MY SQL, )
 - 📫 How to reach me whattsap( +25791912785) linkedin: https://www.linkedin.com/in/igabukwishaka-dieu-merci-7a672a269/?originalSubdomain=rw
-- ⚡ Fun fact: chilling
+- ⚡ Fun fact: Dancing

 <!---
 Merci-backend-developer/Merci-backend-developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.